AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

         1. Run the `fdisk -u /dev/vdb` command to partition the data disk.
         2. Enter p to show the partition table.
         3. Enter d to delete the partition.
-        4. Enter p to confirm that the partition has been deleted.
+        4. Enter p to confirm whether the partition is deleted.
         5. Enter w to save changes and exit.
+        The following sample code shows that the partition is deleted:

         ```
-        [root@ecshost ~]# fdisk -u /dev/vdb
-        Welcome to fdisk (util-linux 2.23.2).
+        [root@ecshost ~]# fdisk -u /dev/vdbWelcome to fdisk (util-linux 2.23.2).
         Changes will remain in memory only, until you decide to write them.
         Be careful before using the write command.
         Command (m for help): p